 Where was Alice Duncan-Kemp raised?
 What contributions did she make to literature?

-What was her relationship with the First Nations People of the area?

-Explain who Mary Ann, Moses Yoolpee, and Bogie were
+What was her relationship with the First Nations People of the area? what was her relationship with the rinst Nations reopie of the area: Explain who Mary Ann, Moses Yoolpee, and Bogie were